Python-PyQt/PyQt6-Docs/descriptions/QtCore/QProcess-startDetached-f.rst

 If the function is successful then \*\ *pid* is set to the process identifier of the started process; otherwise, it's set to -1.
 Note that the child process may exit and the PID may become invalid without notice.
 Furthermore, after the child process exits, the same PID may be recycled and used by a completely different process.
 User code should be careful when using this variable, especially if one intends to forcibly terminate the process by operating system means.

-Only the following property setters are supported by :
+Only the following property setters are supported by startDetached():

 * :sip:ref:`~PyQt6.QtCore.QProcess.setArguments`